James Rizzi: 1950-2011

 As he became more recognized, he participated in shows and signed with a publisher who began to market his work internationally.

-See the list of artwork for sale below:
+See the list of all our James Rizzi artwork for sale below:

 - Basketball Jones